typelevel/mouse/DEV.md

 ### Release Process

-Mouse uses Github Actions, https://github.com/djspiewak/sbt-github-actions and https://github.com/olafurpg/sbt-ci-release for CI releases.
+Mouse uses Github Actions, https://github.com/djspiewak/sbt-github-actions and https://github.com/typelevel/sbt-typelevel for CI releases.
 Use the Github Create Release feature to tag a release, and it will publish to Sonatype automatically (using @benhutchison credentials).

-sbt-release is no longer in use.
+sbt-release and sbt-ci-release is no longer in use.